-To configure the Ethernet address table
+To configure the Ethernet static address table

-1 From the main menu, click Ethernet > Address Table.
-The Address Table screen appears.
+1 In the Navigation Menu, click Ethernet > Static Address Table.
+The Static Address Table screen appears.

 - 2 Enter up to 20 MAC addresses.
 MAC addresses consist of six hex pairs that are separated by spaces, colons, or hyphens. - 3 Click Submit Changes to save your changes.
 To activate your changes, from the menu bar click Save/Discard Changes, and then click Save Changes and Reboot.
-For help, see "Saving Configuration Changes" on page 33.
+For help, see "Saving Configuration Changes" on page 30.